sonata-nfv/sonata-nfv.github.io/openstack-basic-starting-guide.md

 * load or create a public key to use on passwordless VMs

-* upload the Images to the Image Catalogue (Glance service) - official QCOW2 images with cloud-init already inside are available at [Get Images](https://docs.openstack.org/image-guide/obtain-images.html)
+* upload the Images to the Image Catalogue (Glance service) - official QCOW2 tree/master/images/opnstk with cloud-init already inside are available at [Get Images](https://docs.openstack.org/image-guide/obtain-tree/master/images/opnstk.html)

 + create Security Groups (something similar to an Openstack Firewall for youe VM's) to allow protocols and ports per VM